How Long Does it take to Get Personal Injury Compensation?

 While this means it can take longer for the claim to be settled, it puts us in a better position to push for a settlement that compensates you properly and genuinely meets your needs both now and in the future.

 Once a claim is valued, your Personal Injury Solicitor will look to reach a negotiated settlement with the defendant.
 If a settlement can’t be agreed, perhaps because liability is denied or because damages can’t be agreed between the parties, we may need to issue Court proceedings and proceed to a Trial.
-However, many cases settle out of Court just before the Trial starts.
+However, only about 1% of personal injury claims in the UK reach Trial.

 Should I Accept the Defendant’s First Offer to Settle?